Markylu/bj-compthinking/README.md

-- The game will have a basic graphical interface and the player will interact using their keyboard(ex. p to pause, e to exit, 1 for hit, 2 for hold)
+- The game will have a basic graphical interface and the player will interact using their keyboard(ex. p to pause, e to exit, 1 for hit, 2 for stand)

 ## Challenges & Feasibility